 GROUP B STREP PREVENTION

 Most doctors and nurses recommend a urine culture early in your pregnancy to be sure that you do not have a bladder infection without symptoms.
 If you urine culture shows GBS or other bacteria, you may be treated with an antibiotic.
 If you have symptoms of urinary infection, such as pain with urination, any time during your pregnancy, a urine culture is done.
 If GBS grows from the urine culture, it should be treated with an antibiotic, and you should also receive intravenous antibiotics during labor.

 Expert groups recommend that all pregnant women have a GBS culture at 35 to 37 weeks of pregnancy.
 The culture is done by swabbing the vagina and rectum.
-If your GBS culture is positive, you will be given an IV antibiotic during labor.
+If your GBS culture is positive, you will be given an intravenous antibiotic during labor.
 If you have preterm labor, the culture is done then and an intravenous antibiotic is given until the baby is born or the labor is stopped by your health care provider.

 Being treated with an antibiotic during labor greatly reduces the chance that you or your newborn will develop infections related to GBS.

 WHERE TO GET MORE INFORMATION